rittikdasgupta/hussle-space-ai-forge/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Troubleshooting GitHub Pages Deployment

+### Getting 404 errors after deployment?

+This project has been configured to handle GitHub Pages routing issues:

+1. **HashRouter**: The app uses HashRouter instead of BrowserRouter for better compatibility with GitHub Pages
+2. **404.html fallback**: A 404.html file redirects users back to the main app
+3. **SPA redirect script**: The main index.html includes a script to handle direct URL access

+### Common issues and solutions:

+- **404 on page refresh**: Fixed by the HashRouter and redirect scripts
+- **Assets not loading**: Make sure the `base` path in `vite.config.ts` matches your repository name
+- **Deployment not updating**: Check the Actions tab in your GitHub repository for build status
+- **Custom domain issues**: Make sure to add a CNAME file in the public directory with your domain name

+### Checking deployment status:

+1. Go to your repository on GitHub
+2. Click on the "Actions" tab
+3. Check the latest workflow run for any errors
+4. Your site should be available at: `https://yourusername.github.io/hussle-space-ai-forge/`